 The Sidney Breakfast Club first started meeting in the late 1990′s.
 Attendees included manufacturers, industrialists, engineers and technology companies from the Sidney business district and surrounding areas.

-The club meets monthly on the 2nd Thursday of every month at the Boondocks Bar & Grill in Sidney (9819 Fifth Street).
+The club meets monthly on the 2nd Wednesday of every month.
 From the early days, Bill Cooke has been the lead organizer and energy behind this excellent technology and business based breakfast meeting.

-Meeting dates are the 2nd Thursday of every month, 7am at the Boondocks Bar & Grill.
+Meeting dates are the 2nd Wednesday of every month at 7am.

 John Juricic – Chairperson